Shifting to deforestation-free palm oil

 We have already lost much of our tropical forests worldwide.
 We must protect the forests that remain, but we must also help species, including orangutans and elephants, survive within human-made landscapes such as oil palm plantations.
 Building corridors that connect habitats and supporting human-wildlife coexistence are two ways we can help wildlife adapt.

-The Oregon Zoo is helping wildlife survive in palm-dominated landscapes
+The Oregon Zoo is helping wildlife survive in oil palm landscapes

 Many species represented at the Oregon Zoo – including orangutans, tigers, elephants and chimpanzees – are threatened by unsustainable palm oil production.
 Chendra, a much-beloved member of the Oregon Zoo elephant family, was orphaned and injured as a direct result of palm oil production.